HarishVijendiran1997/MERN-workout-app/README.md

 - **Delete Workouts**: Users can remove workouts from their list.
 - **Workout Status** *(Premium Feature)*: Users can mark workouts as **Pending, In Progress, or Completed**.
 - **Workout Title Suggestions**: Provides a list of suggested workout titles based on common exercises.
+- **Sample Workout for Intro Guide**: New users can access a pre-configured sample workout to get started.
+- **Delete Account Option**: Users can permanently delete their account from settings.

 ### 🎟️ Subscription Plans